Creative Ways to Promote Any Event

 Because all meetings should have a clearly defined purpose, it makes sense that every meeting should have a clearly defined agenda.
 Creating an agenda will improve communication, even if your meeting is small and only has a few in attendance.

 Lay out a sequence for the meeting.
 Plan time for a brief introduction to provide context, and for a discussion of next steps at the end.
 Decide how much time to devote to each item and what order makes sense.
-The longer it is, the harder it will be for people to remain focused, so it’s wise to underestimate how much your group can cover in the allotted time.
+The longer it is, the harder it will be for people to remain focused, so it is wise to underestimate how much your group can cover in the allotted time.

 A well-written meeting agenda organizes and outlines the meeting’s required points of conversation.
 It highlights important information and helps attendees determine their roles and responsibilities within the meeting.
 For a planning meeting, the agenda is especially important as it helps to ensure that all planning aspects are addressed within the designated time.
 Define the planning meeting’s logistics.
 Provide information on the meeting’s time and location.
 Include special instructions, such as participation codes for conference calls and login information for online meetings.